cube-drone/silly/README.md

     silly.gender()
     # Awesome

-that's the only response it gives
+That's the only response it gives.

-welp
+Welp.

 ### maybe you need a company for something?